 The ONERA CFD department develops and supports fluid dynamics software for decades both for its own research and for industrial partners in the aeronautical domain.
 Nowadays the elsA software, developed at ONERA since 1997, is one of the major CFD tools used by Airbus, Eurocopter and Safran.
 In their design services, it is massively employed to optimize airplane performance (noise or energy consumption reduction, safety improvement).
 Due to environmental constraint, noise reduction in the vicinity of airports has become a major challenge for aircraft manufacturer.
 The noise radiated during the landing phase is due to turbulent vortices generated by landing gears and flaps in the wings, which act like powerful whistles.
 The numerical simulation of the generated noise requires to handle the complex detailed geometry of landing gear or flaps and to solve billions of unknowns at each time step to describe the time evolution of turbulence vortices during millions of time step in order to compute few seconds of the physical time.

-Therefore HPC capabilities, complex geometries (re)meshing and multiphysics coupling (noise generator and propagator) are crucial points for the efficiency of the software to obtain a solution in a reasonable time.
-For these reasons, a demonstrator named FAST (Flexible Aerodynamic Solver Technology) is under development since 1-2 year in order to prepare a major evolution of elsA in the coming years.
+Therefore HPC capabilities, complex geometries (re) meshing and multiphysics coupling (noise generator and propagator) are crucial points for the efficiency of the software to obtain a solution in a reasonable time.
+For these reasons, a demonstrator named FAST (Flexible Aerodynamic Solver Technology) is under development since one to two year in order to prepare a major evolution of elsA in the coming years.
 This demonstrator aims to provide a software architecture and numerical techniques which will allow better flexibility, evolutivity and efficiency in order to perform simulations out of reach with the actual CFD tools.
 Thanks to previous expertise, services reclaimed by CFD simulations (pre/post-processing, boundary conditions, solvers, coupling, etc.) are provided by different Python modules in FAST, whereas the CFD General Notation System (CGNS) standard is adopted as a data model, but also for the implementation of this data model in order to facilitate interoperability between modules.
-To improve flexibility in the meshing of complex geometrical details, an automatic cartesian grid generator, immersed boundary condition and chimera technique will be employed during the present Intel® PCC project to compute the noise generated by the LAGOON landing gear configuration (Lagoon).
-Thanks to code modernization (memory access, vectorization, etc.) we aim to reduce by at least one order of magnitude the CPU cost of this kind of computation on actual Intel® Xeon and future Intel® Xeon Phi™ processor family.
+To improve flexibility in the meshing of complex geometrical details, an automatic cartesian grid generator, immersed boundary condition and chimera technique will be employed during the present Intel® Parallel Computing Center(s) (Intel® PCC) project to compute the noise generated by the LAGOON landing gear configuration (Lagoon).
+Thanks to code modernization (memory access, vectorization, etc.) we aim to reduce by at least one order of magnitude the CPU cost of this kind of computation on actual Intel® Xeon® and future Intel® Xeon Phi™ processor family.